hl7dk/kl-children/input/pagecontent/index.md

 * The observation code should be present, and fixed to a specific SNOMED CT code
 * One value may exist.
 It should be drawn from a specific ValueSet, no other codes may be reported.
 * One dataAbsentReason is possible if the value is empty
-* The periode start and end is mandatory, unless you give a date for when breastfeeding was stopped, then it is only one date.
+* The period start and end is mandatory, unless you give a date for when breastfeeding was stopped, then it is only one date.
 * One and only one reference to the Citizen exists
 * A reference to an Encounter may exist
 * One and only one FHIR status exists, and should be drawn from the standard FHIR-ValueSet